Health

 Can You Get Used to It?

-Podcasters, voice actors, and others who frequently hear their recorded voice do feel the disconnect at first, but they gradually adapt.
+Podcasters, voice actors, and others who frequently hear their recorded voice do you feel the disconnect at first, but they gradually adapt.
 The brain comes to accept the recorded voice as "this is also my voice."

 If you want to get comfortable with your recorded voice, try recording yourself regularly with your phone's voice memo app and listening back.
 It may feel unpleasant at first, but the disconnect diminishes significantly within a few weeks.
-(Books on voice and psychology are also a helpful reference)
+Books on voice and psychology are also a helpful reference

 Summary